jatin33/100DaysOfCode/README.md

 - How to go back to older version of your file/project?(git checkout in detail) https://github.com/francopestilli/life/wiki/Switch-to-a-previous-state-of-the-repository

+- Different ways to go back to previous version of repository https://stackoverflow.com/questions/8358035/whats-the-difference-between-git-revert-checkout-and-reset

 # Day 11

 ## Custom Video Player